ellacarlson23/501/LayeredArchitecture.md

 In contrast, a mediator topology introduces an additional architectural component: the event mediator.
 This mediator orchestrates interactions between components and ensures that

+Why do we have them, when and where would we use them, advantages and disadvantages of both